Open In Colab Open in Kaggle

 *Image made by Sloane Garelick

-We have curated an integrated program of tutorials, research projects and professional development activities.
-The curriculum spans most areas of climate science and will cover cutting-edge methods to analyse climate data and models.
+We have curated an integrated program of tutorials, research projects, and professional development activities.
+The curriculum spans most areas of climate science and will cover cutting-edge methods to analyze climate data and models.
 This section will overview the curriculum.

 Prerequisite refreshers#

 We curated a number of refresher resources for you that will help you prepare for Climatematch Academy.
 You are not required to study this material before the course.
 It is rather meant to help you detect and fill any gaps you may have in your knowledge.
 The Introduction to Python pre-course is an asynchronous course that you can complete on your own time.
 You will learn how to code in Python from scratch using straightforward examples curated by Project Pythia.
-If you have questions about the pre-course material, we offer support via Discord chat on July 12-14, 2023 You will also find other open-source resources to catch up on algebra, statistics, calculus, physics, chemistry, and climate science.
+If you have questions about the pre-course material, we offer support via Discord chat.
+You will also find other open-source resources to catch up on algebra, statistics, calculus, physics, chemistry, and climate science.
 The topics covered on these days were carefully chosen based on what you need for the course.

 The Academy begins!#